Dry Canyon Dam and Reservoir, Santa Clarita, California

 Aerial view of the Dry Canyon Reservoir in 1952 taken by the US Department of Agriculture

-Dry Canyon dam is located on Dry Canyon, a southern flowing tributary of the Santa Clara River, in northeastern Los Angeles County between Seco Canyon and San Francisquito Canyon.
+Dry Canyon dam is located on Dry Canyon, a southern flowing tributary of Bouquet Canyon, in northeastern Los Angeles County between Haskell Canyon and San Francisquito Canyon.
 Construction started in December of 1910 and finished in February of 1912 at a cost of about $80,700.
 The dam and reservoir were, and still are, part of the Los Angeles Aqueduct system.
 Their purpose was to regulate the flow of water from the irregular flow discharged from the power plants in San Francisquito Canyon.
 The incoming water from San Francisquito came from Tunnel 77 and the outgoing water went out Tunnel 78.
 Today, the empty reservoir only provides flood control during storms.
 It also supports a mature cottonwood woodland environment.
 The property is still owned by the Los Angeles Department of Water and Power.

 The dam was constructed using the hydraulic fill method.
 The central part was pumped into position by the hydraulic pumps.
 The outer toes were progressively filled with earth by wagons.
 Steam shovels filled the wagons.
 See the Final Report in the Annual Reports page for a complete description of the building of the dam.
 Also, see Lee (1972 - see sources) for more construction information.
 The original height was 61 feet, but it was later heightened to 66 feet.
 It is 780 feet in length at an elevation of 1455 feet.
 The reservoir held about 1,100 acre-feet of water with a surface area of 58 acres.
 It is owned by the city of Los Angeles.

-In May of 1933, the height of the dam was increased about 5 feet by the Los Angeles Department of Water and Power, increasing the overall storage capacity.
+In 1933, the height of the dam was increased by the Los Angeles Department of Water and Power, increasing the overall storage capacity.
 This was done to provide more flexibility in the operation of the San Francisquito power plants.

 In 1941, a new outlet structure was constructed at the dam replacing the original floating weir.
 The old structure restricted the quantity of water which could be withdrawn from the reservoir.